 Keep in contact

 We have a website dedicated to aftercare advice.
+It is full of vasectomy reversal post-operative care advice.
 There are many helpful tips and you can always email us too if you have any concerns.

 Your body will be recovering so ensure you give it all the nutrients it needs to do the job.
 This includes plenty of fruit and vegetables for vitamins and minerals, lots of good lean meat for protein to rebuild the tissues, and good carbohydrates for energy.
-Also drink plenty of water to help your body flush away any toxins and by-products of recovery.
-Avoid alcohol.
+An important vasectomy reversal post-operative care focus should be to drink plenty of water to help your body flush away any toxins and by-products of recovery and try and avoid alcohol.

 Follow Mr Harriss’s advice regarding bathing and keeping your wound clean.
 Avoiding infection is important and a rare side effect.
 If you are at all concerned, you can contact us for advice.